aleisabl/generation-take-home-intern/README.md

 [StudentMaps](https://studentmaps.netlify.com/)

 ### User History #3:
-Instead of clicking on the marked and then adding the store to your favorites, I added a form so the user can add whatever store he wants or remembers to their list.
+Instead of clicking on the marker and then adding the store to your favorites, I added a form so the user can add whatever store they want or remembers to their list.

 Generation Take-Home Coding Challenge
 =================================